andreiolaru-ro/FLASH-MAS/notes.md

       * features
     * other entities

+  * categories that are simple values will be overwritten, not added to (e.g. for load_order).

 Entities
 --------
   * Entities extend Entity
   * Entity constructors should receive a ParamSet as argument or should implement ConfigurableEntity, which works more like a config
   * Entities should be loadable through SimpleLoader (which supports both methods above), and only for special cases (where a factory is needed) should specialized loaders be used

 Loaders